Highlight Seminar Series

 For this Series, we bring eminent speakers from around the world to Imperial – to increase awareness of areas where molecular science and engineering can make a valuable contribution.
 The visits also boost our level of interaction with other academic and industrial centres of excellence.

-Since then we have hosted a number of high-profile guests including Professor Paula Hammond (MIT), Professor Clare Grey (University of Cambridge), Professor Lee Cronin (University of Glasgow), Professor Matt Tirrell (University of Chicago) and Professor Frances Arnold (Caltech).
+Since its inception in 2015 we have hosted a number of high-profile guests including Professor Paula Hammond (MIT), Professor Clare Grey (University of Cambridge), Professor Lee Cronin (University of Glasgow), Professor Matt Tirrell (University of Chicago) and Professor Frances Arnold (Caltech).

 Highlight Seminar Series